ne75/p2llvm/development/phase0/step3-shifts.md

 # Step 3 follow-up: zero-count 64-bit shifts

 Software checkpoint, 2026-09-07.
 The three shift helpers are repaired and their hardware fixtures are built.
-Hardware execution remains pending; this does not close step 3 or start step 4.
+The later [hardware checkpoint](step3-hardware.md) verifies all 27 combined images and records division timing.
+Hardware-pending statements below describe this software checkpoint.
+Step 4 has not started.
 The later [negation checkpoint](step3-negation.md) repairs `__negdi2` and supersedes the command below with a 27-image run.

 ## Changes to review